 What Types Of Non-Slip Paving Are There?

-Riven paving is a traditional hand-spilt paving slab.
+Riven paving is a traditional hand-split paving slab.
 It is often made from slate or sandstone.
 Riven paving offers an attractive finish as the texture shows the colours and natural layers of the stone.
 The uneven surface of riven paving stones offers lots of charm and character, while providing a more non-slip surface than other paving stones.

 Coarse or Textured Paving

-The great thing about coarse paving is that it is manufactured with a grippy and textures surface.
+The great thing about coarse paving is that it is manufactured with a grippy and textured surface.
 This is why coarse paving is referred to as textured paving.
 They are a tough and robust type of paving slab made from crushed natural stone particles often including granite.
 Coarse paving makes a practical paving option for family homes and gardens.